 We are seeing that more of our clients are considering having passed hors d’oeuvres during cocktail hour (before the formal wedding dinner).
 This takes the place of a large food station for guests to serve themselves.
 It creates an awesome guest experience and encourages you not to over-purchase the hors’d.

 Metallic, sequins, glitter, foil … anything shiny will STILL be hot this year.
 Gold is the best option, but many people still love silver.

 3. naked cakes

-Naked cakes aren’t necessarily a rustic option, but certainly is not uber formal.
+Naked cakes aren’t necessarily a rustic option but certainly are not uber formal.
 We like to describe it as an organic and earthy look to your cake.
 Don’t be surprised that this may not save you money.
-It takes a lot more work to create a good looking naked cake.
+It takes a lot more work to create a good-looking naked cake.
 Your baker has to make sure that the lines are clean.
 There is no frosting to cover those imperfections, so it will take more time, which may mean more of a cost to you.

 4. blending live music with your DJ

 We had this a few years ago at the request of our bride.
 DJ plays the music and a violinist and/or drummer accompanies whatever song is playing.
 It’s freeform and totally cool.
 You’ll need to find the musicians that have this talent and of course talk with your DJ before booking.
 The result for the guests? #onfire

 5. drones, go-pro’s and same day wedding films

 Having a still photo from an aerial perspective continues to be hot.
 Be sure to talk to your wedding photographer or filmmaker to see if you can’t capture a still shot.
 GoPro’s are kinda awesome too (we have one now and plan on using it this year for some fun).
 Think about how you could use one to capture some behind the scenes or at your actual wedding.